osrf/www.ros.org/wp-content/plugins/google-analyticator/readme.txt

 - Ability to hide Google UID dropdown
 - Translations - Polish, Turkish, Dutch and Spanish

-For more information, visit the [Google Analyticator plugin page](http://www.videousermanuals.com/google-analyticator/?utm_campaign=analyticator&utm_medium=plugin&utm_source=description).

-If you have a great idea on how to improve the plugin, we would love to hear from you at the [Google Analyticator Feature Request page](http://www.videousermanuals.com/google-analyticator/feature-request/?utm_campaign=analyticator&utm_medium=plugin&utm_source=description)

 A big thank you from the whole community to [Ronald](http://ronaldheft.com/) for all the hard work he put into this plugin.